eightbitraptor/dotclaude/commands/create-context.md

 Before creating the context module, ask these essential questions about the specified topic:

+1. **Storage Location**: Would you like to store this context **globally** (in ~/.claude/contexts/) or **locally** (in the current project's context directory)?
-1. **Scope Refinement**: What specific aspects of the topic should be covered? (e.g., basic usage, advanced configuration, specific use cases)
+2. **Scope Refinement**: What specific aspects of the topic should be covered? (e.g., basic usage, advanced configuration, specific use cases)
-2. **Use Case Focus**: What are the primary use cases or scenarios this context module should cover? (e.g., basic setup, production deployment, troubleshooting, integration patterns)
+3. **Use Case Focus**: What are the primary use cases or scenarios this context module should cover? (e.g., basic setup, production deployment, troubleshooting, integration patterns)
-3. **Technical Depth**: What level of technical detail is needed? (e.g., beginner setup, advanced configuration, enterprise patterns)
+4. **Technical Depth**: What level of technical detail is needed? (e.g., beginner setup, advanced configuration, enterprise patterns)
-4. **Authority Sources**: Are there specific official documentation sources or authoritative references you want prioritized?
+5. **Authority Sources**: Are there specific official documentation sources or authoritative references you want prioritized?
-5. **Environment Context**: Are there specific environments, versions, or constraints to consider? (e.g., Linux/Windows, specific versions, cloud platforms)
+6. **Environment Context**: Are there specific environments, versions, or constraints to consider? (e.g., Linux/Windows, specific versions, cloud platforms)

 ## Delivery Format